 A new family-friendly canoe/kayak trail will take you south from Lansing to Harper's Ferry with easy to follow visible signage, see the "Canoeing & Kayaking" tab for more details.

-MyLansing Iowa.com is sponsored by Thornton House B&B as a community service, click below to visit:
+MyLansing Iowa.com is sponsored by the Thornton House B&B as a community service, click below to visit and check availability:

 Bet You Didn't Know..